jqpe/figmaid/docs/src/troubleshooting/fonts-not-showing-up.md

 2. Reload Figma.
 Figma requests fonts when it's initialized and adding new fonts requires a refresh.
 3. Run `figmaid config validate` to check that your configuration file is valid.
 If you accidentally mispelled something figmaid will fallback to the default configuration.
    -  For a quick fix run DIRS=/your/directory figmaid
+4. Run `figmaid config open` and check that you specified the correct directory.
-4. If all else fails, the font might not have correct tables.
+5. If all else fails, the font might not have correct tables.
 I'd apprecatiate if you'd take the time to open a issue with the font file included.

+figmaid figures out the font family by looking at it's metadata.
+In some cases the font family and filename don't match — in this case you should install the font and then open it in your platform's GUI and see what the font family actually is.